Myzumi/HypixelSkyblock.github.io/docs/staff-report-system/rules.md

 ---

 ##### Advertising discords/servers: [AD]
 If a player advertises other discord servers.
-This includes personal, public, and big ones.
+This includes personal, public, and big ones, but must be advertising, simply giving it when someone asks for it is allowed.

 Punishable:
 - "Message me in dm for a discord link to my server"